 Read NSW Health’s Factsheet: Information for families of people in residential care facilities, if your loved one is in a residential care facility, such as an aged care home.

 Stay informed about COVID-19

-The federal government has launched a ‘Coronavirus Australia’ app and WhatsApp channel to keep you informed on the latest updates.
+- Coronavirus Australia app and WhatsApp channel - The federal government has launched a ‘Coronavirus Australia’ app and WhatsApp channel to keep you informed on the latest updates.
 Download the app via the Apple app store or Google Play store, or join the WhatsApp channel on iOS or Android.

 NSW Seniors Card is proving regular updates on COVID-19, and relevant discounts and offers for seniors through its newsletter.
 Apply for a Seniors Card or Senior Savers Card to access thousands of discounted goods and services and receive the newsletter updates.